TerrellAW/portfolio/README.md

 ```
 Copy this key and add it to your GitHub repository under Settings > Deploy keys.

-Do not check box for Readonly deployments.
+Do not allow Write Access for Read-only deployments.

 ### 3. Test GitHub Connection
 ```bash